snowman07/cybersecurity/Fall 2025/CYBR3010 Cybersecurity Foundations/Assignments/1 Build Your Virtual Network Lab/README.md

       - Click "Extract"
     - To download and unzip (using 7zip) CML Student folder:
       - Go to Brightspace where CML Student folder is uploaded.
-      - Notice that there are 13 OVA (Open Virtual Appliance) files, download those 13 files one-by-one.
+      - Notice that there are 13 OVA (Open Virtual Appliance) files, download those 13 files one-by-one (depending on your internet connection, this would take time).
       - Keep the "File name" and "Save as type", then choose the location where you want to save the OVA files.
-      - Click "Save"
+      - Click "Save".
+Repeat until you get all 13 OVA files.
       - If your machine do not have 7zip File Manager, download the app.
       - Open 7zip File Manager app
       - Where you see a folder icon, paste the location of those 13 OVA files